Greece Golden Visa: Updated 2026 Rules + Market Guide

 Is Greece still a profitable market in 2026?

 Yes, with consistent rental yields and strong capital appreciation in key regions.
+For the latest Q1 2026 data, see our Greek Real Estate Market Update — Q1 2026.

 Conclusion: Why the Golden Visa Remains One of the Best Investments for 2026